Have your say on development applications

 - preferred lodgement methods

-- what happens after I lodge my submission?
+- what happens after you lodge your submission

-Submissions can be made on the following types of development applications, which are advertised for feedback:
+Submissions can be made on impact assessable applications, which are advertised for comment.

 You will see a sign on the property, a notice in a local newspaper and registered letters will be sent to all adjoining land owners.
 The closing date for submissions will be clearly stated on these materials, and you must lodge the submission by the closing date.

 Before preparing your submission you need to see the application and plans.
-The most convenient way to view a development application is via PD Online.
-All development applications can be accessed by any person.
+The most convenient, and Council's preferred way to view a planning application is via PD Online.
+All planning applications can be accessed by any person.

 - be in writing and signed by each person who made the submission; or be made electronically

 - include the name and address of each person who is making the submission

 - state what aspects of the plan or proposed development you support or oppose and why

 - be received by Council before the closing date for submissions.